kangabru/kangabru.github.io/_posts/2017-07-06-quickmocks.md

 Some other cool features:
 - All actions support multi-element manipulation.
 Want to change 5 icons at once?
 No problem.
 Need to duplicate a particular button for every card on screen?
 Easy-as.
 Multi-element support is very powerful when used correctly.
 - Copy and paste is available across tabs.
 Copied data isn't simply text, it's a collection of independent `HTML` elements.
-You can select 5 different text fields on screen, then replace them with 5 icons from another screen.
+For instance you can select 5 different text fields on screen, then replace them with 5 icons from another screen.
 Very useful.

 ---